-What’s the one document all Americans should be dying to have, but many don’t?
+What’s the one document many Americans should be dying to have but often don’t bother getting?

 All true.
-What’s also true, however, is sometimes planning for one’s demise can open a can of worms.
-Case in point: this week’s reader question:
+What’s also true is that planning for one’s demise sometimes can open a can of worms.
+Case in point: this reader question.

 Stacy, I have a good problem to have, but I need some advice.

 Problem: I have two children, one in college and the other a high school grad this year.
 Neither would be able to manage their money if something happens to me.
-The college student’s boyfriend would spend hers and my son would just blow his.
-I would like to leave the money in a trust for them but I don’t know at what age I should allow them to have the money.
+The college student’s boyfriend would spend hers, and my son would just blow his.
+I would like to leave the money in a trust for them, but I don’t know at what age I should allow them to have the money.
 Should it be in a lump sum at a later age, or should it be given in stages?
-Thanks. – Susie

 This is a common problem, even among those not as well off as Susie.
 When you make a will, you’re deciding who’s going to get your money in the event of your death.
 But if you have irresponsible adult heirs, your demise could have an unintended consequence — the death of your life savings.